 Level 2 includes up to 3 cycles of gonadotropins combined with IUI.
 Gonadotropins (Gonal-F, Follistim, Bravelle, Menopur, Repronex) are started on cycle day 3 and administered daily as injections.
 Transvaginal ultrasound monitoring is started after 5 days of treatment and repeated every 1-2 days until 3-6 follicles reach a size of = 18 mm. hCG is given as an injection to induce ovulation and then IUI with prepared sperm is performed 24 to 36 hours later.

 Level 3 involves the use of IVF.
-Gonadotropins are administered as in level 2, but with the addition of Lupron injections.
-Transvaginal ultrasound and blood estradiol measurements are done according to protocol, with hCG being administered when mature follicles are detected.
+Gonadotropins are administered as in level 2, but with the addition of injections to prevent ovulation.
+Transvaginal ultrasound and blood estradiol measurements are done according to protocol, with hCG or lupron being administered when mature follicles are detected.
 Transvaginal ultrasound-guided follicle aspiration is performed 36 hours later.
 The eggs from the follicles are fertilized with prepared sperm in our state-of-the-art IVF lab housed in our Frisco office.
-Fertilized eggs, or embryos, are transferred into the uterus 3-5 days later.
+Fertilized eggs, or embryos, are transferred into the uterus during a frozen embryo transfer cycle.
 With IVF, further diagnostic information will be obtained, as we are able to observe the fertilization ability of the sperm, and the embryo development prior to transfer.
 This information may provide clues to a prior undiagnosed infertility factor.